Constraining black hole mimickers with gravitational wave observations: Inspiral waveforms for black hole mimickers

-The dominant contribution is due to the $1.5$PN tail term and the upper bound at the $90\%$ credible level is $< 1.5$~rad for the cases we are considering.
-We do not use the $1.5$PN phasing, since it does not agree as well with binary neutron star simulations as the $1$PN phasing (see Fig.~10 in~\cite{Dietrich:2018uni}), and the $2$PN phasing is not known completely~\cite{2012PhRvD..85l3007D}.
+The dominant contribution is due to the $1.5$PN tail term and is less than $1.5$~rad for the cases we are considering (at the $90\%$ credible level of the posteriors that we estimate).
+We do not use the $1.5$PN phasing, since it does not agree as well with binary neutron star simulations as the $1$PN phasing (see Fig.~10 in~\cite{Dietrich:2018uni}), and the $2$PN phasing was not known completely when we started this project, though it has been obtained very recently~\cite{Henry:2020ski}.
 The dephasing from all the other contributions is at least an order of magnitude smaller, with the electric octupole tidal deformability giving the largest contribution, where the upper bound at the $90\%$ credible level is $< 0.11$~rad.
 For comparison, the largest $90\%$ bounds from the $0$PN and $1$PN tidal contributions are $6.1$ and $2.7$~rad, respectively.